-2.23 Government Grants
+2.24 Government Grants

 Government grants are recognised at their fair value where there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
 When the grant relates to an expense item, it is recognised in the profit statement over the period necessary to match them on a systematic basis to the costs that it is intended to compensate, unless the conditions for receiving the grant are met after the related expenses have been recognised.
 In this case, the grant is recognised when it becomes receivable.
-Where the grant relates to an asset, the fair value is recognised as deferred capital grant and is amortised to the profit statement over the relevant asset by equal annual installments.
+Where the grant relates to an asset, the fair value is recognised as deferred capital grant and is amortised to the profit statement over the expected useful life of the relevant asset by equal annual installments.

-2.24 Exceptional Items
+2.25 Exceptional Items